wkurzius/mr.kurzius.net/content/classes/intro-to-programming.md

 ### Creative Tasks

 Open-ended assignments that happen once per unit and are each worth 30 points.
 Your goal is to take concepts from that unit—along with any preceding ones—and create something with it.
-You are mostly free to make what you want, but I do need to approve it first so I know you are using concepts from the unit.
+You are mostly free to make what you want, but I do need to approve it first, so I know you are using concepts from the unit.

 Along with your creation’s code, you must submit a reflection document to earn any credit.
 The reflection you need to submit in Canvas.